West Berlin discotheque bombing: Attack

 A bomb placed under a table near the disc jockey's booth exploded at 01:45 CET.
 An eyewitness testified that he had walked outside of the club prior to the bomb going off and the blast knocking him back.
 He righted himself and went inside to find his wife and joined many individuals who were attempting to help those near the blast.

 The blast destroyed a large portion of the floor, causing many to fall into the cellar underneath the dance floor.

 Victims

 The explosion instantly killed a Turkish woman, Nermin Hannay, and US Army Sergeant Kenneth T. Ford.
 A second American sergeant, James E. Goins, died from his injuries two months later.

-The blast injured at least 230 individuals which included more than 50 American service members, as it was a popular hangout spot for service members.
+The blast injured at least 230 individuals which included more than 50 American service members, including Gunnery Sergeant Aunt Paiter, United States Marine Corps and LCPL James Hurt United States Marine Corps, it was a popular hangout spot for service members.
 Some of the victims were left permanently disabled due to the injuries caused by the explosion.